pr0fix/weatherApp/README.md

 # Weather App

-This is a personal project made to learn more about React.
 This application provides current weather information and a 7-day forecast based on the user's location or a specified city.

 ## Features
 - Fetches weather data from the OpenWeatherMap API.